A new page has been made describing how the new Emergency Plan works. Do read it in a quiet moment.

 Red Telephone Box Staying, but no phone.

 The phone box has a notice posted 3 October giving 42 days notice of removal.
+It does still work at the moment!
 The Parish Council are going through the legal motions of adopting it.
 We understand that we get a can of the proper red paint.
-What should we use it for?
-We use it to describe how far away our house is.
+What should we use the box for?
+We use it to describe how to find our house.

 Issy was in Rio